 For further information on general health and safety duties, visit Health and Safety Executive

 Compliance with much of the published guidance found within the Approved Documents of the Building Regulations, will help you meet some your duties under the Workplace (Health, Safety and Welfare) Regulations 1992 relating to buildings and premises.

-For further advice, contact Building Control.
+For further advice, contact: Building control services.